 HE 2.6 Transfer of Development Rights.
-Consistent with Throughout the Land Use Element, identify criteria and enact procedures to allow Transfer of Development Rights (TDR) within city boundaries if they will result in the development of special needs and/or affordable housing in appropriate locations.
+Consistent with the Land Use Element, identify criteria and enact procedures to allow Transfer of Development Rights (TDR) within city boundaries if they will result in the development of special needs and/or affordable housing in appropriate locations.

-Timeplanning period: Zoning Ordinance amendment in 2018
+Time period: Zoning Ordinance amendment in 2018

-- HE 2.76 Encourage Accessory (Second) Residential Dwelling Units.
-The City will encourage construction of well-designed new accessory dwelling units on existing single-family lots and in new single-family subdivisions with four or more lots, consistent with minimum lot size, parking, and street capacity.
+- HE 2.7 Encourage Accessory (Second) Residential Units.
+The City will encourage construction of well-designed accessory dwelling units on existing single-family lots and in new single-family subdivisions with four or more lots, consistent with minimum lot size, parking, and street capacity.
 If public and/or nonprofit funding is used to assist in the construction of an accessory dwelling unit, the City will require a use agreement to ensure that second unit rents are affordable to lower-income persons.
-State law.
-The City's objective is to encourage 20118 new accessory dwelling units (five low-income and 15 moderate income) during the planning period through the following.
-City actions: - a.
-Continue to allow accessory dwelling units as a permitted "use by-right" when the single-family lot, primary structure, and second unit meet all of the zoning and building development standards established to incentivize ADUs for the zoning district in which they are located and adequate traffic safety and parking are available.
-Second units approvable "by-right" may be limited in size to a maximum of 650 square feetlow- and moderate-income households will include exploring and pursuing funding and providing homeowner/applicant assistance tools. - b.
+The City's objective is to encourage 20 new accessory dwelling units (five low-income and 15 moderate-income) during the planning period through the following actions. - a.
+Continue to allow accessory dwelling units as a permitted "use by-right" when the single family lot, primary structure, and second unit meet all of the zoning and building development standards established for the zoning district in which they are located and adequate traffic safety and parking are available.
+Second units approvable "by-right" may be limited in size to a maximum of 650 square feet. - b.
 Ensure ministerial approval of second units by developing standard design guidelines for second units. - c.
 Continue to maintain a tiered development impact fee structure that provides lower impact fees for accessory dwelling units commensurate with their small size and level of impacts.